How to Pay Chinese Suppliers from Nigeria: A 2026 Guide

 The FX access problem

-Beyond standard correspondent-banking costs, Nigerian importers often contend with limited FX availability through official bank channels, pushing some toward parallel market rates that carry their own cost and risk.
-Check current CBN policy and the typical spread between official and parallel rates before relying on either.
+Beyond standard correspondent-banking costs, Nigerian importers used to contend with limited FX availability through official bank channels, pushing some toward parallel market rates that carry their own cost and risk.
+Since the shift to the Nigerian Autonomous Foreign Exchange Market (NAFEM) — where rates are set by market supply and demand rather than fixed CBN allocation — official-channel access has become more market-based than under the old fixed-rate regime, though a meaningful spread against the parallel market can still exist.
+Check the current NAFEM rate and parallel-market spread before assuming either channel is definitively cheaper.
 Any legitimate payment provider — bank or fintech — has to work within Nigeria’s actual FX market conditions; none of them can conjure liquidity that doesn’t exist.

 Required documentation